PSHE

 Why I am passionate about PSHE Education...

-I love to see children flourish both socially and emotionally and know that what we teach during their primary years can shape the person that they become in the future.
+I am passionate about seeing children flourish socially and emotionally.
+The learning we provide during their primary years has the power to shape the people they become in the future.

 Curriculum Intent